B i o g r a p h y

 The follow-up EP Take Me To The Movies included six songs, and was released on Great Divide Records, a music cooperative formed by Jack Hardy during the early days of the Fast Folk Greenwich Village folk movement whose members included Suzanne Vega, Shawn Colvin and Bill Morrissey.

 "I can appreciate the time and effort and all that musical wizardry stuff [but] I like Take Me To The Movies because Ray Lambiase didn't fill his album with stuff; he filled it with music."
-Brancaccio, The Music Paper
+Richard Brancaccio, The Music Paper

-The Ballad of Three Finger Brown, was released in August 2016, and featured eleven acoustic performances of new original material.
+The Ballad of Three Finger Brown, was released in August 2016, and featured eleven acoustic performances of new material.
 The CD charted at #12 on the national Folk DJ list that month, with two cuts finishing among the twenty most played tracks.
 Despite the later release date, the title cut finished as the 55th most played song for all of the 2016.

 "Sometimes, someone comes along that makes me remember why I so enjoy listening to music and doing this show."
 Trish Lewis, The Eclectic Chair